-Unutilized People is the improper utilization of employee's knowledge, skills and abilities, covering aspects such as improvement ideas by people on the floor not captured or restricting employee's responsibility to make routine decisions.
+is the improper utilization of employee's knowledge, skills and abilities, covering aspects such a improvement ideas by people on the floor not captured or restricting employee's responsibility to make routine decisions.

-Lean Technique - Process maps can be used to localize and analyze waste in a process.
+Lean Technique -

+Process maps can be used to localize and analyze waste in a process.